SenneBax/Project-software-engineering/README.md

 How to Use

-    Compile all source files:
+    Compile all source files in the project:

-⚠️These must in this version also include the compiled gtest files (release 1.7.0 is the original use).
+⚠️These must also include the compiled gtest files (release 1.7.0 is the original use).
     These files are available at https://github.com/google/googletest/archive/release-1.7.0.tar.gz and after configuring them you should be left with on linux 2 files named libgtest.a and libgtest_main.a.
 These files should then be added to the lib file in the gtest/lib directory.
 And the tests should run when compiled.